ontruster74/little-shop-fe-group-starter/README.md

 ### Learning Goals:
 Q: What were the learning goals of this project?
 What tech did you work with?

--The goals for this project were to learn how to build an api working in a group.
+- The goals for this project were to learn how to build an api working in a group.

 Tech used:
 * github